 Dr Honan serves on Editorial Boards of international peer-reviewed journals and journals for teacher practitioners.
 She has acted as a peer-reviewer for more than 15 journals as well as reviewing abstracts submitted to conferences.

-Until 2011 he was the Secretary General of the Magna Charta Observatory of Fundamental University Values and Rights based in Bologna, working on questions of university autonomy and academic freedom.
-Previously, he has been a member of the executive board of the German Academic Exchange Service (DAAD).
+Previously, Bastian has held various senior leadership positions in national and international organisations, including being the Secretary General of the Magna Charta Observatory of Fundamental University Values and Rights a member of the executive board of the German Academic Exchange Service (DAAD)

-Carmel McNaught is Emeritus Professor of Learning Enhancement and former Director in the Centre for Learning Enhancement And Research (CLEAR) at The Chinese University of Hong Kong.
+Carmel McNaught is Emeritus Professor of Learning Enhancement and former Director of the Centre for Learning Enhancement And Research (CLEAR) at The Chinese University of Hong Kong.
+She is also Distinguished Visiting Professor at the University of Johannesburg in South Africa.
 Since the early 1970s, Carmel has worked in higher education in Australasia, southern Africa and the UK in the fields of chemistry, science education, second-language learning, eLearning, and higher-education curriculum and policy matters.
-Current research and development interests include evaluation of innovation in higher education, strategies for embedding learning support into the curriculum, a+nd understanding the broader implementation of the use of technology in higher education.
-She is actively involved in several professional organizations and is a Fellow of the Association for the Advancement of Computers in Education; is a university quality-assurance auditor for both Australia and Hong Kong; has served on the editorial boards of 18 international journals; and is a prolific author with well over 300 academic publications; recent publications and activities can be viewed at Carmel.
+Current research and development interests include evaluation of innovation in higher education, strategies for embedding learning support into the curriculum, and understanding the broader implementation of the use of technology in higher education.
+She has served on the editorial boards of 18 international journals; and is a prolific author with over 350 academic publications.
+She is currently a higher-education consultant, working mostly in Africa, Australia, Hong Kong and other countries in Asia, New Zealand, the UAE and the UK.

 Carolyne Creel is the Acting Assistant Superintendent of Curriculum and Professional Development in the Fort Worth Independent School District.
 During her tenure in the District, she served as the Director of Social Studies, Coordinator of Assessment, Professional Developer at the Keystone Writing Institute, and as a social studies teacher.
 In addition to her work in Fort Worth, Creel served as the Coordinator of Assessment and Accountability at the Region XI Service Center.
 She has worked with over 80 districts and charter schools.